CeviBuroAarau/cevi-buchs-rohr-aarau-website/README.md

 ```
 yarn build
 yarn test:unit
+yarn test:e2e
 ```

-A coverage report is generated in the folder coverage
+A coverage report is generated in the folder coverage and tests/e2e/reports

 ### Run with docker